-General Information: The Animal Science Major encompasses studies of livestock and poultry production.
+(1) General Information: The Animal Science Major encompasses studies of livestock, including dairy, swine, beef, poultry and diversified livestock.

 This major enables students to gain an understanding of the scientific disciplines of animal science including physiology, genetics, biochemistry, nutrition, and behavior.
 Students will also learn how to integrate and apply these concepts to solve problems in animal production systems.